w3f/Grants-Program/applications/insuracle.md

 - Any plans for seeking additional funding (other grants, VC funding, etc.)
 - Your vision for the project's growth and impact in the Polkadot ecosystem

+  Post-Grant Development: Following successful completion of the grant milestones and MVP delivery, we intend to:
+Refine the MVP based on user feedback and testing.
+Conduct formal security audits of the smart contracts.
+Develop and integrate additional parametric insurance products (e.g., Flood insurance, potentially DeFi-specific options like depeg insurance).
+Enhance the UI/UX for a more seamless user experience.
+Explore integrations with other Polkadot DeFi protocols (e.g., for premium payments, collateral management, or yield generation on payout pools).
+Prepare for mainnet deployment.
+Additional Funding: We plan to actively seek further funding to support continued development and growth.
+This includes applying for follow-on grants within the Polkadot ecosystem (e.g., W3F General Grants, parachain ecosystem grants) and potentially pursuing seed-stage Venture Capital funding once the MVP demonstrates traction and market viability.
+Vision & Impact: Our vision is for Insuracle to become the premier platform for transparent, efficient, and accessible parametric insurance within the Polkadot ecosystem and beyond.
+We aim to significantly disrupt the traditional insurance market by leveraging blockchain automation, reducing overhead, and increasing trust.
+By providing robust risk management tools and enabling new forms of coverage, Insuracle will attract users, increase on-chain activity, and demonstrate a powerful real-world use case for Polkadot's technology.

 ## ℹ️ Additional Information

 Here you can add any additional information that you think is relevant to this application, such as: